ConnoisseurDexterity/ModernSA2-master/README.md

 ## What do you actually do with code?
 I work on the nitty gritty details of sound, keyframes and animation code so characters in MSA2 all sound unique and animate a little better.
 I also merge some code here and there.
 That's pretty much it lol.

+Hoppy works on all the saucy stuff that makes this mod fantastic!